 Step 1: Initial setup

-You must also enable Kubernetes under Settings (Figure 4).
+You’ll also need to enable Kubernetes under Settings (Figure 4).

 Gefyra is in the Docker Extensions Marketplace.
-In the following instructions, we’ll install Gefyra in Docker Desktop.
+Next, we’ll install Gefyra in Docker Desktop.

 Step 2: Add the Gefyra extension

 Open Docker Desktop and select Add Extensions to find the Gefyra extension in the Extensions Marketplace (Figure 5).

 Once you install Gefyra, you can open the extension and find the Gefyra start screen.
 Here you’ll find a list of all the containers connected to a Kubernetes cluster.
 Of course, this section is empty on a fresh install.

 To start a local container using Gefyra, you need to click the Run Container button.
 You can find this button in the top right (Figure 6).

 The next steps will vary based on whether you’re working with a local or remote Kubernetes cluster.
 If you’re using a local cluster, select the matching kubeconfig file and optionally set the context (Figure 7).

 For remote clusters, you may need to manually specify additional parameters.
 We’ll give a detailed example for you to follow along with in the next section.

 The following example showcases how Gefyra uses the Kubernetes functionality in Docker Desktop to create a development environment for a simple application (Figure 8).